7 Things to Keep in Mind If a Loved One Has ALS

 They may experience uncontrolled bouts of laughter or crying.

 This is a phenomenon of ALS called pseudobulbar affect which is possibly caused by an interruption of brain signals in the upper neurons.
 It’s not connected to mood, so they are not laughing or crying because they are happy or sad.
 Pseudobulbar affect can be treated with medication.

 They are not affected mentally.

 ALS very rarely affects a person’s intellect.
-Over time they’ll lose the ability to speak but their cognitive function remains untouched.
+Over time they’ll lose the ability to speak but their cognitive functions remain untouched.

 They’re not deaf.